folio-org/kitfox-github/.github/actions/validate-application/README.md

 The action adapts its validation behavior based on input availability:

 1. **Application Descriptor Artifact Not Provided**: Validates descriptor from the repository
+2. **Platform Descriptor Provided via Path**: Uses workspace file (recommended for same-job usage)
+3. **Platform Descriptor Provided via Artifact**: Downloads artifact (for cross-job usage)
-2. **Platform Descriptor Artifact Not Provided**: Validates application descriptor only (skips dependency validation)
+4. **Neither Platform Descriptor Provided**: Validates application descriptor only (skips dependency validation)
-3. **Neither Descriptor Provided**: Fails validation with a clear error message
+5. **Rely on FAR**: Fetches all dependencies from FAR instead of platform descriptor

 This allows for flexible validation scenarios, from simple interface validation to full dependency checks.